MicrochipTech/aws-iot-zero-touch-secure-provisioning-kit/readme.md

    Pressing the buttons on the board will also update their state in the GUI.

 ## Releases

+# 2017-11-17
+- Updated firmware to v2.2.4 to bring in ATECC608A support with CryptoAuthLib 3.
+  Application now supports automatic pre-configuration of new ATECC508A and ATECC608A devices.
+Fixed a memory leak in the JSON parser.

 # 2017-9-26
 - Updated firmware to v2.2.2 to resolve DNS lookup issue